MangoIV/blog/posts/2021-03-18-haskell-classes.md

       -- they are unimportant
     ```

-    The `Semigroup` class makes it possible to group all Types
+    The `Semigroup` class makes it possible to group Types
     together with an associative operation, namely `<>`.
 In the
     case of `String`, this aliases to `++`, in case of the `newtype`
     `Sum` it aliases to `+`.

 2.  ### A way to define functions from the type to the value level
-    of course here I'm obligated to show the infamous `reifyNat` example.
+    Of course here I'm obligated to show the infamous `reifyNat` example.

     ```haskell
     {-# LANGUAGE KindSignatures, DataKinds,